-MINK FARMS In this post I will prove to you that in mink farms no animals are skinned alive.
+Mink farms in this post I will prove that in mink farms no animals are skinned alive.

-Mink Farms: As I already told you in the previous post, some days ago in Hedensted, in Denmark, the FURBAZAAR team took me to visit the mink farm belonging to Tage Pedersen Chairman of Kopenhagen Fur: this mink farm is Danish excellence.
+Mink Farms: As I already told you in the previous post, some days ago in Hedensted, in Denmark, the FURBAZAAR team took me to visit the mink farm belonging to Tage Pedersen Chairman of of the Board of Kopenhagen Fur and President of all mink farms: this mink farm is Danish excellence.